nodecross/nodex-docs/source/configuration/10-initial-configuration.md

     - Datastore Settings
     - Configuration Encryption Settings
 - **Authentication Settings**
-    - Client ID
+    - Project DID
-    - Client Secret
+    - Project Secret

 These values can be set in command line options or environment variables that can be specified when running the NodeX agent to modify its behavior.